raarevalo96/laravel-excel-seeder/README.md

 an additional dependency.

 Note that Laravel 5.8 and 7.x are EOL, and Laravel 6 will become EOL on Sep 6, 2022.
 See https://laravelversions.com/en.
-These versions will continue to be supported by this package for now.
+These versions will continue to be supported by this package for as long as reasonably possible, thanks to github actions performing the testing.

 To install for Laravel 5.8, 6.x, and 7.x:
 - Require this package directly by `composer require --dev bfinlay/laravel-excel-seeder`